Estimated reading time: 13 minutes

 Walmart grocery continues to be one of the top frugal grocery stores even though they’ve discontinued price-matching.

 - 1 x Bicks Dill Pickles $4.99, but if you bought them at No Frills, Walmart, or even Food Basics, the regular price of the pickles might only be $2.99.
-You are now spending $2.00 more than you should have had you bought them at another store.
+You are now spending $2.00 more than you would have if you had bought them at another store.

 If your grocery store options are limited, you’re still on board but not gaining or losing anything.

-Grocery shopping can become tense for those who want to save as much as possible but realize that you can’t depend on where you live and the shops around you.
+Grocery shopping can become tense for those who want to save as much as possible but realize that they can’t depend on where they live and the shops around them.

 Not everyone drives, and getting to grocery stores out of town can be challenging, even if the savings will be more significant.